mia-platform/custom-plugin-lib/docs/Decorators.md

 *  ```addPreDecorator(path, handler)```
 *  ```addPostDecorator(path, handler)```

-whose arguments are, in order
+whose arguments are, in order:

 * `path` - the route path (e.g.,` /status /alive`).
 * `handler`- function that contains the actual behavior.
 It must respect the same interface defined in the